Already have an account?

 2. Dump cherry pie filling and crushed pineapple into 9-by-13-inch baking dish.
 Stir together.

 3. Sprinkle cake mix over top of fruit.
-Slice butter into 12 tablespoons and distribute evenly over surface of cake mix.
+Slice butter into 12 Tbs. and distribute evenly over cake mix sugar.

-4. Bake until top is brown and bubbly, 45 minutes to one hour.
+4. Bake until top is brown and bubbly, 45 minutes to 1 hour.
 Serve with whipped cream.

 My-test-of-cherry-pineapple-dump-cake-served-in-a-bowl-with-whipped-cream